cgrq/cgrq/README.md

 Smoke Signal is a chat app that utilizes web sockets (socket.io rooms) for real-time, persistent messaging channels that I built with three other amazing devs.

 Gather is a meet up site I developed a mini brand for and followed brand and motion animation guidelines for my component styling to align to.
-Check them out below!

 Here are my live projects: